Bryan Hill / September 08 2021

 Why?
 For one, it doesn't disorient attackers as well as a powerful light constantly in their face.

 The strobe also works both ways, and limits the info you have on your attacker(s) each time it cuts off.
-It's better to have a powerful light constantly on your attacker(s), that you can cut on or off exactly when you want it.
+It's often better to have a powerful light constantly on your attacker(s), that you can cut on or off exactly when you want it.

 Unfortunately, that rules out some Fenix lights that otherwise would have made the list.